peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 A 24-h summer day convective situation starting at 0:00 UTC, 29 May 2009 was chosen for the analysis.

-For the purpose of gathering data from the selected points during model run, tools called [nc_dump](https://github.com/peterkuma/nc_dump)[^nc-dump] and [dump2h5](https://github.com/peterkuma/dump2h5)[^dump2h5] were developed.
+For the purpose of gathering data from the selected points during model runs, tools called [nc_dump](https://github.com/peterkuma/nc_dump)[^nc-dump] and [dump2h5](https://github.com/peterkuma/dump2h5)[^dump2h5] for the ALADIN model were developed.
 These made it possible to export fields into NetCDF/HDF5 files, which were subsequently analysed using a set of short programs made in the statistical programming language R[^acraneb2-intermittency-analysis].